dreamgrove/dreamgrove/content/balance/Compendium.md

 {{< spell 88747 "Wild Mushroom" >}} deals damage in an explosion and then applies a DOT  called {{< spell 392999 "Fungal Growth" >}}(if talented).
 This DOT lasts for 8 seconds and deals 70% of the explosions damage over the course of its duration. {{< spell 88747 "Wild Mushroom" >}} has 3 charges, so if all 3 charges are used in quick succession and each apply a dot dealing 1000 damage, the total damage dealt by the DOT would be 3000 (1000 damage x 3 charges), and the duration of the DOT would be refreshed to 8 seconds.

 This type of DOT is often called "Ignite" based on a Mage spell working this exact way.
-You dont lose/gain any Fungal Growth damage by staggering them or pressing them all at once.
+You don't lose/gain any Fungal Growth damage by staggering them or pressing them all at once.

-On single target, it's best to use all 3 charges at once paired with any available buffs such as potion, trinkets, CA. {{< spell 88747 "Wild Mushroom" >}} is also an instant GCD, so it can be used for movement as needed.
+On single target, it's best to use all 3 charges at once paired with any available buffs such as potion, trinkets and Inc. {{< spell 88747 "Wild Mushroom" >}} is also an instant GCD, so it can be used for movement as needed.

 In AoE scenarios, you can use the charges all at once for a quick burst of damage or stagger them to get {{< spell 393956 "Waning Twilight" >}} up.